eladtpro/azure-ai-services-client-side/README.md

 ![Azure AI Services](/assets/services.png)

-The purpose of this solution is to enable apps to incorporate AI capabilities.
-In the upcoming demo, I will demonstrate how to **transcribe**, **translate**, **summarize** and **speech** conversations between customers and businesses without making significant modifications to your existing apps.
+The purpose of this solution is to enable applications to incorporate AI capabilities.
+In the upcoming demo, I will showcase how to **transcribe**, **translate**, **summarize**, and **speech** conversations between customers and businesses without significantly modifying your existing apps.

-This app can be useful in various scenarios where two parties speak different languages and require simultaneous translation.
-For example, **it can be employed in call centers, where the representative and the customer do not speak the same language, by bank tellers dealing with foreign clients, by doctors communicating with elderly patients who do not speak the native language well**, and in other similar situations where both parties need to converse in their respective native languages.
+This application can be helpful in various scenarios where two parties speak different languages and require simultaneous translation.
+For instance, it can be employed in **call centers** where the representative and the customer do not speak the same language, by **bank tellers dealing with foreign clients**, by **doctors communicating with elderly patients** who do not speak the native language well, and in other similar situations where both parties need to converse in their respective native languages.

-In the solution we will use the client-side of the Azure AI Services.
-The app's backend is a slim **Next.js** Node.js server that uses Azure Web PubSub for **Socket.IO** to provide real-time, duplex communication between the client and the server.
-Furthermore, the Next.js slim backend is hosted using **Azure Container Apps**.
+We will use the **React.js** client-side SDK and REST APIs of the **Azure AI Services** in this solution.
+The application's backend is a slim **Next.js** Node.js server that uses **Azure Web PubSub for Socket.IO** to provide real-time, duplex communication between the client and the server.
+Furthermore, the Next.js slim backend is hosted using Azure Container Apps.

 ## <a name="scenario"></a>Scenario explaned